 Based on record evidence, the Committee considered these various alternatives and concluded that the proposal it submitted on the expansion of the production area is the most reasonable alternative.
-The proposed production area is the smallest regional area, which is practicable, while maintaining program effectiveness.
+The amended production area is the smallest regional area, which is practicable, while maintaining program effectiveness.

-The record revealed that the average cherry farm size in Washington ranges from 3 or 4 acres to several hundred acres.
+The record revealed that the cherry farm sizes in Washington range from 3 or 4 acres to several hundred acres.
 The average farm is approximately 40 acres.
-According to testimony, there are approximately 180 growers in the proposed production area that are larger that the average farm.
-Some farms in the proposed production area, particularly in Franklin County, are 50 to 200 acres.
+According to testimony, there are approximately 180 growers in the amended production area that are larger that the average farm.
+Some farms in the amended production area, particularly in Franklin County, are 50 to 200 acres.
 Although much of this acreage is currently non-producing, testimony indicated that the potential exists for significant production.
 Unlike the western part of the State where significant production is not anticipated, if those areas with significant production potential are not regulated, it could have a detrimental impact on the favorable Washington sweet cherry quality image.

 Testimony was received at the hearing on the costs associated with the proposed amendments.
-This testimony indicated that costs associated with this proposal would be minor.
+This testimony indicated that costs associated with this proposal should be minor.
 The total annual cost of production for a mature orchard is \$7,413.06 per acre.
 The current assessment of 75 cents per ton comprises less than 1 percent of total production costs.
-Any increase in assessments resulting from this proposed amendment would not have a significant negative financial impact on growers or handlers.
+Any increase in assessments resulting from this amendment will not have a significant negative financial impact on growers or handlers.
 Testimony indicated that the annual assessment could even be reduced due to additional cherries being assessed with the expansion of the production area.